jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 **Add elements**

-You can add elements to the end of a vector by passing the original vector into the `c` function, like so:
+You can add elements to the end of a vector by passing the original vector into the `c` function, like the following:

 ```r